chizuru-nina-yamauchi/Music_Box_Create_Your_Music_GroupWork/README_Chizuru.md

 Once the application is running:

 1. Open a web browser and go to http://localhost:8080/home.
+2. Use the "Start" button to initialize the audio context if needed
-2. Choose the instrument sounds you want to play by clicking on the buttons for Drums, Bass, Chords, and Melodies.
+3. Choose the instrument sounds you want to play by clicking on the buttons for Drums, Bass, Chords, and Melodies.
-3. Click "Play All" to play the selected sounds together.
+4. Click "Play All" to play the selected sounds together.
-4. Use the "Start" button to initialize the audio context if needed
+5. Click "Start Recording" to record the music
+6. Click "Stop Recording" to stop the recording
+7. Click 'Play' in the table to play the recorded music
+8. Click 'Stop' in the table to stop the recorded music
+9. Click 'Download' in the table to download the recorded music

 ## The function can be improved for music application:
-1. Looping
+1. Looping(Done)
 2. Volume
 3. Timing and synchronizing
-4. Recording
+4. Recording(Done)
-5. Download the music
+5. Download the music(Done)
 6. Jump to user's spotify libraries with Spotify API for the music reference etc